- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 Diet/Texture - displays the Diet/Texture Combination pop-up for you to select the diet/texture combinations from which to populate the screen with items.

-- Recipe - select the recipes of the menus from which to populate the screen with items.
+- Recipes - select the recipes of the menus from which to populate the screen with items.

-- Recipe Box - select any recipe boxes of the recipes to filter items that populate onscreen.
+- Recipe Boxes - select any recipe boxes of the recipes to filter items that populate onscreen.

-- Food Category - select any food categories to filter items that populate onscreen.
+- Food Categories - select any food categories to filter items that populate onscreen.

-- Stock Item Category - select any stock item categories to filter items that populate onscreen.
+- Stock Item Categories - select any stock item categories to filter items that populate onscreen.

 - Items Without Vendor Product Only - select this check box to display items not linked to a vendor product.